xelphene/infosecdocs/android_allow_user_cert/index.md

   running (such as Burp Suite).

-* Your Android device has the CA certificate that the proxy is using installed on the device as a User Certificate Authority (search settings for Certificates).
+* Your Android device has the CA certificate that the proxy is using installed on the device as a User CA (search settings for Certificates).

 * Your Android device is using the proxy (configured in the advanced settings for your WiFi connection) and the proxy can see TLS traffic through apps that will trust your CA by default (such as Chrome).

+* The app you're working with is not doing certificate pinning in code.

 ## Extract the Original App Package